imprvhub/entercinema/README.md

 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

 ##### Planned Features and Fixes for v1.4.0:
-- **Feat: Sign In with Google**
-  - Add functionality in the backend (Django) to allow users to sign in with Google.
-  - Integrate with Google OAuth2 for user authentication and registration.

-- **Feat: Welcome Screen for New Users**
-  - Implement a welcome screen on the watchlist page for new users.
-  - Recommend options for adding to favorites to optimize the recommendation engine.
-  - Status: **Deprecated** due to current approach not aligning with platform goals.
-This feature is considered irrelevant at this stage and may be revisited in the future.

-- **Feat(advanced-search): Add 'With Watch Providers' Parameter** [ce4f5bf](https://github.com/imprvhub/cinemathe/commit/ce4f5bf559a9031de292b375ae8375e08822b59e).
+- **Feat(advanced-search): Add 'With Watch Providers' Parameter** [ce4f5bf](https://github.com/imprvhub/cinemathe/commit/ce4f5bf559a9031de292b375ae8375e08822b59e)
   - Implement a dropdown in the advanced search to filter TV shows by watch provider (Apple TV+, Disney+, Hulu, Max, Netflix, Prime Video).
   - Ensure the dropdown is visible only when 'TV Show' is selected, and pass the selected provider ID to the TMDB API call.

 - **Fix: Navbar Icon Alignment and Padding** [5bc39c1](https://github.com/imprvhub/cinemathe/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
   - Refined the alignment and padding of navbar icons to improve responsiveness by editing their alignment directly from the assets.